-The goal of LASIK is to achieve the best visual result the safest way.
-The goal is not to eliminate glasses and contacts completely, but to dramatically reduce your dependence upon them in an attempt to help improve your quality of life.
+The goal of PRK is to achieve the best visual result the safest way.
+The goal is not to eliminate glasses and contacts completely but to dramatically reduce your dependence upon them in an attempt to help improve your quality of life.
 Night driving glasses and reading glasses may always be needed even when an excellent visual result is achieved.
 It is also important to recognize that even 90% clarity of vision is still 10% blurry and glasses may still be needed for certain activities that require fine or detailed vision.

 Enhancement procedures can be performed when a patient's healing appears stable, unless medically unwise or unsafe.

-Adequate corneal tissue must be available to proceed with an enhancement procedure and a repeat measurement of the residual corneal thickness will be taken.
-Typically patients considered for an enhancement procedure should have at least 1.00 diopter or residual hyperopia, myopia, or astigmatism or unaided vision of 20/40 or worse.
+Typically patients considered for an enhancement procedure should have at least 1.00 diopter of residual hyperopia, myopia, or astigmatism or unaided vision of 20/40 or worse.
 Enhancement procedures are usually not performed until after 3 months, once adequate corneal healing and stability is achieved.
-Enhancement procedures are typically performed by lifting the original flap during the first few months before full healing occurs, or by creating a new corneal flap.
-There are always risks, which must be balanced against the benefits of performing further surgery,
+Enhancement procedures are typically performed in a similar fashion as the original procedure, but may be technically more difficult.
+There are always risks which must be balanced against the benefits of performing further surgery.

 Complications are an inherent part of surgery and despite our best efforts, training and skill, we recognize that some patients will experience problems.
 It is simply our hope to educate you as to what those problems may be so that you can make an informed decision whether or not to proceed.

-No one ever believes that they will be in the small percentage of people that develops a significant complication, so it is important for all candidates to appreciate that there are truly no guarantees.
-The laser manufacturer also has a Patient Information Booklet that is available to patients at Clear Advantage and Eyesight Ophthalmic Services, which describes, among other things, the results of clinical trials for the laser.
+No one ever believes that they will be in the small percentage of people that developes a significant complication, so it is important for all candidates to appreciate that there are truly no guarantees.
+The laser manufacturer also has a Patient Information Booklet that is available to patients at Clear Advantage and Eyesight Ophthalmic Services which describes, among other things, the results of clinical trials for the laser.